chesapeaketechnology/jira-csv-file-converter/README.md

    the projectKey list in the application configuration file.
    Use `gradlew createIssueTypeMap -Dconfig.file=path/to/config-file` to generate an issue type mapping file.

+TODO KMB: Need info on updating the ordering of the issue types (or do it in the script).
+Epic should be first, sub task should be last

-6. Execute the `updateCsvFile` task to update the CSV export based on the mapping files:
+7. Execute the `updateCsvFile` task to update the CSV export based on the mapping files:
    `gradlew updateCsvFile -Dconfig.file=path/to/config-file`

    For example, if the config file was copied to the root of the repo: